Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama Performance Insights

-- The Crimson Tide are outscoring opponents by 13.9 points per game with a +486 scoring differential overall.
-They put up 82.6 points per game (fourth in college basketball) and allow 68.7 per outing (138th in college basketball).
+- The Crimson Tide average 82.6 points per game (fourth in college basketball) while allowing 68.7 per contest (138th in college basketball).
+They have a +486 scoring differential overall and outscore opponents by 13.9 points per game.

-- The 41 rebounds per game Alabama averages rank first in the nation, and are 8.1 more than the 32.9 its opponents record per outing.
+- Alabama pulls down 41 rebounds per game (first in college basketball) while conceding 32.9 per contest to its opponents.
+It outrebounds opponents by 8.1 boards per game.

 - Alabama connects on 10.2 three-pointers per game (eighth-most in college basketball) at a 34.2% rate (175th in college basketball), compared to the 5.6 per game its opponents make at a 28.3% rate.